 That’s entirely up to you.
-So far, I’ve only seen four of the Perfect Strangers movies (Italian, Spanish, French, Chinese), and in my opinion, the Italian original is still the very best.
+So far, I’ve only seen five of the Perfect Strangers movies (Italian, Spanish, French, Chinese, South Korean), and in my opinion, the Italian original is still the very best.

 For the sake of fairness, you might want to give the original a go first, which is what I did, but you might also prefer watching your own country’s adaptation first off, which should give you an even more relatable flavour before diving into some of the international remakes.

 The one thing to know beforehand is that, given how recent all of these films are (all of them have come out in the past three years), it’s likely not too easy to find places to watch some of the more recent ones.
 The French film, Nothing To Hide, is available on Netflix in most countries, as is the Spanish Perfectos desconocidos, while the Italian original is available on DVD and more platforms all around the world.

 Most of the 2018 releases aren’t available anywhere apart from their home countries as of yet, so it’s still a bit of a waiting game if you’re like me and trying to collect them all as quickly as possible.

 Still, it’s a curious case, and while we expect to see more and more Perfect Strangers remakes throughout 2019, here’s a list of all the films so far for you to seek out: